 How To Clean Your Piercing

 -Mild/unscented soap and warm water.
 Using a Q-tip, pop bottle top/shot glass filled with warm soapy water tipped to soak gently clean your piercing 1-2 times a day is all you need.
 Over cleaning any piercing can dry out your skin along with irritate surrounding area prolonging healing process.
+Never clean a piercing after 3 weeks, that is over cleaning and will further make the healing process longer.
+Rule of thumb - if its crusty clean it, otherwise leave it alone

 -Rinse mouth with ALCOHOL free mouth wash or h2ocean oral since up to 3 times a day or after meals.